jakelazaroff/radish/packages/docs/src/content/docs/getting-started/overview.md

 **Use Gatsby/Create React App if:** you'd like your static site to be a full React app as well

-## Radish vs. Remix/Next.js
+## Radish vs. Remix and Next.js

-[Remix](https://remix.run) is a full-stack React framework focused on web fundamentals.
-[Next.js](https://nextjs.org) is also a full-stack React framework.
+[Remix](https://remix.run) and [Next.js](https://nextjs.org) are both full-stack React frameworks.
+Usually, you'd use these if your app includes a server-side aspect.
 The use cases for these tools don't overlap too much with Radish, but they're included here for posterity.

 **Use Radish if:** you're building a website of static pages with content managed locally